joshuakerr/joshuakerr.github.io.old/pages/teaching.md

 ### Overview

-As a teacher, I strive to help students discover the pleasures of philosophical exploration and develop the capacity for careful interpretation of both philosophical texts and the world around them.
+As a teacher, I am an aspiring generalist that seeks to teach philosophically rich material in a broadly interdisciplinary perspective.
+I strive to help students discover the pleasures of philosophical exploration and develop the capacity for careful interpretation of both philosophical texts and the world around them.
 My teaching experience includes a wide array of courses at the introductory and advanced undergraduate levels.
-The syllabi that I write emphasize giving students a strong background in seminal texts in the history while also enriching that background through diverse perspectives.
+The syllabi that I write emphasize giving students a strong background in seminal texts while also enriching that background through diverse perspectives.

 - [Diversity and Teaching]({{ site.url }}/pages/diversity.html)
 <!-- - [Online Instruction]({{ site.url }}/pages/online.html) -->

-### Examples of Courses Designed and Taught
+### Examples of Courses Designed and Taught (Philosophy)
 - Plants and Philosophy
 - Environmental Philosophy
 - Philosophy in Literature